Human rights in Palestine: Freedom of the press

 The Fatah–Hamas conflict has further limited the freedom of the press in the PNA territories and the distribution of opposing voices in Hamas-controlled Gaza and the West Bank where Fatah still has more influence.
 In July 2010, with the easing of the blockade of the Gaza Strip, Israel allowed the distribution of the pro-Fatah newspapers al Quds, al Ayyam and al-Hayat al-Jadida to Gaza, but Hamas prevented Gazan distributors from retrieving the shipment.
 The Palestinian Centre for Human Rights (PCHR) condemned the Hamas restrictions of distribution of the West Bank newspapers in Gaza, and also condemned the Fatah-led government in the West Bank for restricting publication and distribution of the Gazan newspapers al-Resala and Falastin.

 In October 2012, the Palestinian Journalists Syndicate appealed for the release of Palestinian journalists arrested by the Palestinian Authority in the West Bank, warning that freedom of the press had "seriously deteriorated," and that the Palestinian Authority had arrested five Palestinian journalists in September 2012.
 Walid Khaled, a journalist for the Palestinian newspaper Falasteen, began a hunger strike in September as well.
 A Palestinian judge ordered his release, but the Palestinian Authority ignored this.
 The Palestinian Authority has arrested these journalists on suspicisions of having connections to Hamas, a rival which controls the Gaza Strip.

 In May 2015, Al-Jazeera journalist Muhammed Fayyad was reportedly assaulted by multiple police officers while covering a Turkish minister's visit to the Gazan Ministry of Endowments.
 Fayyad, who said he "was struck on the head by a police officer" as he was ejected from the building, was later arrested.
 Gaza's Ministry of Internal Affairs released a statement that faulted "some journalists" for "chaos and a disturbance that misrepresented our people's image and embarrassed those responsible for the visit's agenda," and claimed that Fayyad was released pending further investigation.

+In addition to direct attacks on journalists, Palestinian journalists and media organizations have reported significant casualties among their family members during the ongoing conflict in Gaza.
+According to the Palestinian Journalists Syndicate, more than 700 relatives of Palestinian journalists have been killed—a figure reported by Al Jazeera.
+The syndicate emphasized that these deaths highlight the broader humanitarian impact of the conflict on journalists and their families.
+Earlier in the conflict, the syndicate stated that at least 70 journalists had lost close family members, indicating that multiple journalists were affected, sometimes involving more than one relative.